acobabic/terraform-beginner-bootcamp-2023/README.md

 Bash script used to achive this [generate_tfrc_credentials.sh](./bin/generate_tfrc_credentials.sh)

 I have also made the script executable and sourced it in [.gitpod.yml](.gitpod.yml) and I added TERRAFORM_CLOUD_TOKEN as global gitpod env var, A.k.a gitpod secret.

+### TF as alias for Terraform

+To be quicker on the command line I have set `tf` as an alias for `terraform` command, and I have also enabled terraform autocompletion in bash for both `tf` and `terraform` command.

+This is automatically configured on gitpod startup with a scitp [set_tf_alias.sh](./bin/set_tf_alias.sh)